 First, you’ll want to make sure you have a recent version of Sematext Agent.
 If you don’t have a recent-enough version you will see that in your Discovery screen (EU).
 We recommend you just grab the latest Sematext Agent.
 You’ll want to install it on any hosts where you run services that you think you might want to monitor, regardless of whether these hosts run containers with applications inside them or you run them directly on the host.
 The hosts can be bare metal machines, VMs, cloud instances, it doesn’t matter.

 Installing the Sematext Agent

 Let’s assume you have your applications/services running inside containers.
 You could be using Kubernetes or Docker Swarm or Docker Enterprise or Hashicorp Nomad or…

-When installing the Sematext Agent in a container environment, you will be asked to create a Docker App if you don’t already have one.
-Docker App is a place in Sematext Cloud where container metrics live – things like counts of containers, container I/O, container memory usage, and similar.
+When installing the Sematext Agent in a container environment, you will be asked to create an Infra App if you don’t already have one.
+Infra App is a place in Sematext Cloud where, among other things, container metrics live – metrics like counts of containers, container I/O, container memory usage, and similar.
 These container metrics are useful on their own, but Autodiscovery is about monitoring services running inside of your containers, so read on…

 Next, you will be presented with instructions to install the Sematext Agent, as shown below.

 Once the Sematext Agent is up and running, the screen will guide you to the Discovery screen (EU).
 Remember: you’ll want to install Sematext Agent on as many of your hosts as possible to get the full benefit of discovering your services.

 If some services are already running on a machine/cluster where you installed Sematext Agent, they will instantly appear in Discovery.
 In the example below, Sematext Agent discovered one ClickHouse instance and one MySQL instance, each running in its own container.